hirotaka-i/long-gwas-pipeline/README.md

 ├── phenotype.lt.tsv   # Example longitudinal phenotype file (continuous)
 └── phenotype.surv.tsv # Example longitudinal phenotype file (survival)
 ```
 **Note**: long-gwas-pipeline can work with PLINK files but VCF is preferred.
 VCF workflow has multi-alellic splitting, ref/alt-aware liftover, imputation quality filtering and more parallelization.
+Plink2 input skips the chunking and merging ended up the slightly different results from the equivalent same vcf input.

 ### Configuration
 The pipeline is highly configurable. `./conf/` folder has configuration files for profiles and parameters.